-The accumulation of water ice in the lunar PSRs over millions and millions of years has been substantial.
-Based on remote observations by radars onboard ISRO’s Chandrayaan 1 orbiter and NASA’s Lunar Reconnaissance Orbiter (LRO), scientists estimate the lunar poles to host at least 600 billion kilograms of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.
+The accumulation of water ice in PSRs over a few billion years of the Moon’s existence has been substantial.
+Based on remote observations by radar instruments onboard ISRO’s Chandrayaan 1 orbiter and NASA’s Lunar Reconnaissance Orbiter (LRO), scientists estimate the lunar poles to host at least 600 billion kilograms of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.

 The high volume of water ice on the Moon has attracted the attention of space agencies and private companies around the world.
 They envision mining the water ice to produce air, drinking water, and propellant, fueling the needs of lunar habitats and even entire lunar industries in the future.

 For scientists, the water ice and other chemicals in the PSRs offer a pristine record of cometary and asteroid bombardment from the solar system’s early days.
-By studying the water, we can learn more about the origin of the Earth and Moon.
+By studying the water and its samples brought to Earth, we can learn more about the origin of the Earth and Moon.

-- Explore PSRs in a Google-maps like interface – LROC Quickmap
+- Explore PSRs in a Google-maps like interface with LROC Quickmap

 - Atlas of PSRs by NASA LRO